 Other risk factors come into play when determining the relationship between baby powder and cancer.
 A recent study looked at women who use baby powder perineally.
 It found that postmenopausal women who used baby powder more than 3,600 times (10+ years) are most at risk.
 These women also met certain other characteristics.
 But there was a definite link between talc and cancer.
 The study reads, “Any perineal talc use was associated with increased risk of ovarian cancer.”
 Since J&J markets many talc-based body powders to women for feminine hygiene purposes, they face greater increased risks.
 Gymnasts who frequently dust their hands with talc are at higher risk for inhaling it and developing lung problems down the road.

 Time is another risk factor when it comes to using talc-based products.
 In most cases, you don’t need to worry if your parents sprinkled baby powder with talc in your diapers as a baby.
 Among the plaintiffs that successfully sued J&J in court and won multimillion-dollar settlements, all testified they used the product for decades prior to their diagnosis.
-A St. Louis jury awarded 62-year-old Lois Slemp $110 million last year for her ovarian cancer diagnosis in 2012.
-Virginia native Slemp testified she used J&J’s Shower to Shower products regularly for 40 years prior to her diagnosis.
-During Slemp’s trial, expert testimony revealed that various J&J baby and body powder samples tested positive for asbestos contamination.
-Internal documents unsealed in court showed that J&J execs knew about the talc-cancer association.
-Despite this evidence, the company refuses to add a cancer risk warning label to powder products that contain talc.
+During recent trials, expert testimony revealed that various J&J baby and body powder samples tested positive for asbestos contamination.
+Internal documents unsealed in court showed that J&J execs knew about the baby powder and cancer association.
+Despite this evidence, the company refused to add a cancer risk warning label to powder products that contain talc.